Greta Van Fleet: Black Smoke Rising and From the Fires (2016–2017)

 On January 17, 2016, the song "Highway Tune" was featured as a live performance by the band on the Showtime show Shameless.
 On March 31, 2017, the final recorded version of "Highway Tune" was released on iTunes as the band's first official single.
 On April 2, 2017, iTunes started streaming the song "Highway Tune".
 On April 18, 2017, the music video for the song "Highway Tune" was released exclusively on Loudwire.
 The band's debut EP titled Black Smoke Rising was released April 21, 2017.
 On April 21, 2017, Apple Music named Greta Van Fleet new artist of the week.
 The band toured with The Struts during May 2017.

 In October 2017, the band won Best New Artist at the Loudwire Music Awards.
 The band released an eight-song double EP titled From the Fires on November 10, 2017.
 In addition to the four tracks from Black Smoke Rising, From the Fires features the new recordings "Edge of Darkness" and "Talk on the Street", as well as covers of Sam Cooke's "A Change Is Gonna Come" and Fairport Convention's "Meet on the Ledge".
 The four new tracks were recorded in September 2017 at Rustbelt Studios in Royal Oak, Michigan and produced by Al Sutton and Marlon Young, the same duo that produced Black Smoke Rising.
 The band also released "Safari Song" as a single in October 2017.
 Greta Van Fleet opened for fellow Michigan native Bob Seger at the Dow Event Center in Saginaw, Michigan (just minutes from their hometown) on September 7.
 In November 2017, the band announced that they would begin recording their first full-length studio album shortly after the release of From the Fires, and that they expected its release by mid-2018.

+In January 2018, the band recorded two songs at Spotify Studios in New York City.
+The band released an acoustic version of "Black Smoke Rising" and a cover of Adele's "Rolling in the Deep".
+These were issued as a single on digital media on January 24, 2018.